bd2kccd/causal-rest-api/README.md

 This API requires user to be authenticated.
 Before using this API, the user will need to go to [Causal-Web App](https://ccd1.vm.bridges.psc.edu/ccd/) and create an account.

-### API Sign In
+### Getting JSON Web Token(JWT)

-After registration, the username and password can be used to authenticate against the REST API Sign In to get the JSON Web Token(JWT) via **HTTP Basic Auth**.
+After registration in Causal Web App, the username and password can be used to authenticate against the Causal REST API to get the access token (we use JWT) via **HTTP Basic Auth**.

-API Sing In Endpoint URI pattern:
+API Endpoint URI pattern:

 ````
 GET https://ccd1.vm.bridges.psc.edu/ccd-api/jwt
 ````

 In basic auth, the user provides the username and password, which the HTTP client concatenates (username + ":" + password), and base64 encodes it.
-This encoded string is then sent using a `Authorization` header on each request.
+This encoded string is then sent using a `Authorization` header with the "Basic" schema.
 For instance user `demouser` whose password is `123`.

 ````
 POST /ccd-api/jwt HTTP/1.1